ibm-cloud-docs/citrix-netscaler-vpx/upgrade-netscaler.md

 * Ensure that you are allowing any [Service Networks that are required for provisioning](/docs/infrastructure-hub?topic=infrastructure-hub-ibm-cloud-ip-ranges#service-network) through your gateway and server firewall.
 * Ensure that your license file is up to date through your VPX.
 If not, you can update it by [opening a support case](/unifiedsupport/cases/form){: external}.

-To upgrade your VPX, perform the following procedure:
+To upgrade your VPX, follow these steps:

 Be connected to the VPN before you attempt this procedure.
 {: note}